JoDePe/JoDePe/README.md

 # Hey!
 I'm Jorge
 Thank you for visiting my Github page!
 It is currently a work in progress.

-I'm a AMEL/ASEL Commercial Rated Instrument Pilot with a Bachelors in Technical Communications from Arizona State University.
-When I'm not flying or going over flight manuals, I can be found working on one of these projects below ⬇️
+I am a AMEL/ASEL Commercial Rated Instrument Pilot and an Undergrad from Arizona State University.
+I created this Github account to learn more about DITA, XML, and other tools used in the creation, management, and publication of documentation.
+I can be found working on one of the several projects pilot below ⬇️

 ## Projects
 - Creating a Github repository of DITA based documentation
 - Training for a CFI/CFII License
-- Discovering the secrets of immortality
+- Achieving immortality
 - Learning Python

+## Contact
+If you want to get in contact with me, I can be found at my [LinkedIn](https://www.linkedin.com/in/jodepe/)